oVirt/ovirt-site/source/uncategorized/addingglustersupporttoovirt.html.md

 There are two main use cases for deployment:

-*   provisioning the gluster storage on a separate cluster from the cluster running the virtual machines<sup>1</sup>.
+*   Provisioning the gluster storage on a separate cluster from the cluster running the virtual machines<sup>1</sup>.
-*   provisioning the gluster storage on the same hosts running the virtual machines<sup>2</sup>.
+*   Provisioning the gluster storage on the same hosts running the virtual machines<sup>2</sup>.

 This document suggests a multi-phased approach to adding gluster support to ovirt.

 While this focuses on gluster, it shouldn't preclude other local storage based approaches, such as sheepdog.

 The relevant features will be added to engine and vdsm.

 The suggested steps are:

 1. Allow defining a cluster as a gluster-storage cluster without VMs on the same cluster.